Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 Being mindful of the following questions will give you a deeper understanding of your relationship.

-Pay close attention to how you respond to the questions in this article to better understand your true feelings.
-Also, it is crucial that you get the opinions of your spouse on these questions as well so you know where they stand too.
+Pay close attention to how you respond to the questions in this article to understand your true feelings better.
+Also, you must get the opinions of your spouse on these questions as well so you to know where they stand too.

 - Are you in love with your spouse or experiencing feelings of indifference?